Jump-Start Reinforcement Learning: Appendix

 \subsubsection{Simulated Robotic Manipulation}

-We simulate a 7 DoF arm with an over-the-shoulder camera (see Figure \ref{fig:grasping_image}).
-Three bins in front of the robot are filled with various simulated objects to be picked up by the robot and a sparse binary reward is assigned if any object is lifted above a bin at the end of an episode.
+We simulate a 7 DoF arm with an over-the-shoulder camera (see Figure \ref{fig:grasping_image}) Three bins in front of the robot are filled with various simulated objects to be picked up by the robot and a sparse binary reward is assigned if any object is lifted above a bin at the end of an episode.
 States are represented in the form of RGB images and actions are continuous Cartesian displacements of the gripper's 3D positions and yaw.
 In addition, the policy commands discrete gripper open and close actions and may terminate an episode.

-For the implementation of Qt-Opt+\method, we build upon the Qt-Opt algorithm described in~\cite{kalashnikov2018qt}.
-First, to obtain a guide-policy, we use a BC policy trained offline on the provided demonstrations.
-Then, we follow Algorithm~\ref{alg:JSRL} when finetuning online and use the Qt-Opt online update as the \Call{TrainPolicy}{} step from Algorithm~\ref{alg:JSRL}.
-The demonstrations are not added to the Qt-Opt+\method~replay buffer.
-The Qt-Opt neural network architecture follows the original implementation in~\cite{kalashnikov2018qt}.
+For the implementation of QT-Opt+\method, we build upon the QT-Opt algorithm described in~\cite{kalashnikov2018qt}.
+First, to obtain a guide-policy we use a BC policy trained offline on the provided demonstrations.
+Then, we follow Algorithm~\ref{alg:JSRL} when fine-tuning online and use the QT-Opt online update as the \Call{TrainPolicy}{} step from Algorithm~\ref{alg:JSRL}.
+The demonstrations are not added to the QT-Opt+\method replay buffer.
+The QT-Opt neural network architecture follows the original implementation in~\cite{kalashnikov2018qt}.
 For \method, AW-Opt, QT-Opt, and BC, we report the mean and standard deviation over three random seeds.

-Finally, similar to Appendix~\ref{appendix:d4rl}, the curriculum implementation for Qt-Opt+\method~used policy evaluation every 1,000 steps to gauge learning progress of the exploration-policy $\pi^e$.
+Finally, similar to Appendix~\ref{appendix:d4rl}, the curriculum implementation for QT-Opt+\method used policy evaluation every 1,000 steps to gauge learning progress of the exploration-policy $\pi^e$.
 When the moving average of $\pi^e$'s performance increases over a few samples, the number of guide-steps is lowered, allowing the \method~curriculum to continue.
-For the Qt-Opt+\method-Random variant, we randomly sample the number of guide-steps for every single episode.
+For the QT-Opt+\method-Random variant, we randomly sample the number of guide-steps for every single episode.